andrew-codes/home-automation/docs/install-required-services.md

 ### Point Docker Domain to IP

-Point your `$DOCKER_REGISTRY_DOMAIN` to the **IP of the cluster** in a DNS entry.
+Point your `$DOCKER_REGISTRY_DOMAIN` to the `$CLUSTER_IP` in a DNS entry.
 If you do not have a local DNS, use local `/etc/hosts` files.

 > Note: use the local cluster IP!
-Not an external one; unless you don't care about hitting data caps by ISPs.
+Do not use or expose the docker registry to the public Internet.

-> When using local `/etc/hosts` to redirect your domain to the cluster, note this must be done on every machine that will push/pull from the docker registry.
+> When using local `/etc/hosts` to redirect your domain to the cluster, note that every machine that will push/pull from the docker registry must have an updated `/etc/hosts` file.

 ### Testing: Push Images to Registry